The following types of applications can be enabled through the Android Workspace ONE application.

 Web applications open in a browser.
 Users can access virtual applications through either VMware Horizon Client or the Citrix Receiver.

-Registering Workspace ONE
+Registering Workspace ONE App from Android Devices

-Signing into Workspace ONE with a valid server URL and credentials allows users to access the Workspace ONE unified catalog.
+Signing into the Workspace ONE app with a valid server URL and credentials allows users to access the Workspace ONE unified catalog.
 In the unified catalog, users can view all the applications that are assigned to them.

 Users can initiate adaptive management, which enables Android for Work on the device and allows profiles, policies, and improved app distribution for the device.